alentoghostflame/nextcord/docs/interactions.rst

 How To Make Slash Commands In Cogs
 -----------------------------------
-Show below is an example of a simple command running in a cog, It is very basic doesn't have alot of features, Some features planned is autocomplete and proper error handling to slash commands, So that mean's that slash cogs are gonna need to get a massive upgrade and will change alot, Since this is a very simple slash command cog it won't change just the more advanced features.
+Show below is an example of a simple command running in a cog.

 .. code-block:: python3